 - Describe the immediate issues that the grant seeks to address and the proposed enhancements and/or expansion that will address these issues. - Describe the current operation of the adult drug court, addressing program structure; program length; population of focus; screening and assessment; recovery supportive services delivery plan; judicial supervision; community supervision; drug testing; case management; incentives and sanctions; substance abuse treatment; restitution; costs charged to program participants; and program success data.
-Identify the treatment service(s)/practice(s) available for drug court participants. - Discuss the evidence that shows that the service(s)/practice(s) is/are effective with the population of focus.
-If the evidence is limited or non-existent for the population of focus, provide other information to support the intervention selection.
-Provide local data and any evaluation findings that demonstrate the program's impact with regard to offender and community outcomes.
-Describe a mechanism for targeting offenders facing substantial jail/prison sentences and providing specific drug court resources and services to meet their needs.

-Describe the nature of the problem and extent of both crime and substance use/abuse (e.g., current crime rates, prevalence rates, or incidence data) for the population of focus based on data.
+Identify the treatment service(s)/practice(s) available for drug court participants. - Provide local data and any evaluation findings that demonstrate the program's impact with regard to offender and community outcomes.
+Describe a mechanism for targeting offenders facing substantial jail/prison sentences and providing specific drug court resources and services to meet their needs. - Describe the nature of the problem and extent of both crime and substance use/abuse (e.g., current crime rates, prevalence rates, or incidence data) for the population of focus based on data.
 The statement of need should include a clearly established baseline for the project.
 Documentation of need may come from a variety of qualitative and quantitative sources.
 The quantitative data could come from local crime or epidemiologic data or trend analyses, state data (e.g., from State Needs Assessments, SAMHSA's National Survey on Drug Use and Health), and/or national data (e.g., from SAMHSA's National Survey on Drug Use and Health or from National Center for Health Statistics/Centers for Disease Control reports).
 For data sources that are not well known, provide sufficient information on how the data were collected so reviewers can assess the reliability and validity of the data.